dozaza/pytorch-tensorflow-build-osx/README.md

     >>> import tensorflow as tf
     >>> tf.Session()
     ```
-    GPU info will display in python repl.
+    GPU info will be displayed in python repl.

 # For Pytorch 0.4.1
 1. Install CUDA >= 9.2, cudNN >= 7.1, NCCL >= 2.2.13, bazel(latest), Xcode == 9.2